Specified Semiautomatic Firearms

 Firearms Safety Course

-Courses will instruct students on safe handling of Specified Semiautomatic Firearms and ammunition magazines, child safety and safe storage of firearms, firearm deaths associated with mental illness, extreme risk protection orders, and victim awareness and empathy along with other firearms safety related topics.
+Courses will instruct students on safe handling of semiautomatic firearms and ammunition magazines, child safety and safe storage of firearms, firearm deaths associated with mental illness, extreme risk protection orders, and victim awareness and empathy along with other firearms safety related topics.

-• Courses must be taught by an instructor verified by a Sheriff.
+- Courses must be taught by an instructor verified by a Sheriff according to CRS 18-12-202.7

 Completion of a hunter education course certified by CPW will not qualify you for purchasing a SSF.
-In addition to your hunter education course, you will need to complete a basic firearm safety course with a minimum of four hours of instruction.
+In addition to your hunter education course, you will need to complete a Basic Firearms Safety Program course.
 You must have your hunter education credentials verified in CPW's records system.
-All out-of-state courses must be CPW-certified; if you took a course outside of Colorado, you must bring your hunter education card or record to a CPW office to verify your credentials.
+All out-of-state hunter education must be CPW-certified; if you took hunter education outside of Colorado, you must bring your hunter education card or record to a CPW office to verify your credentials.

 Completion of any other firearm safety course does NOT satisfy the requirements to purchase SSFs.
 You will need to take Hunter Education and the Basic (4 hour) class, or just the Extended (12 hour) class without taking Hunter Education.
 All background checks and courses taken for a concealed carry weapon (CCW) are not reciprocal for the Firearms Safety Program.